Classic still life

 Wooden cylinders

-Set into this ceramic bowl are several sizes of blank wood cylinders - leftover wood from a staircase maker.
-Between the cylinders are sandwiched many glass tubes in different sizes - this way you can reuse the base infinitely.
-The tubes contain many special species such as beautiful fern curls, various orchids, Ranunculus, Ludisia, Clematis, Gloriosa, Talinum 'Long John' and beautiful, very dark Anthurium.
+In this ceramic bowl, various sizes of bare wood cylinders are placed – leftover wood from a stair maker.
+Many glass tubes of different sizes are clamped between the cylinders – this allows you to reuse the base endlessly.
+Many special varieties are incorporated into the tubes, such as beautiful fern curls, various orchids, Ranunculus, Ludisia, Clematis, Gloriosa, Talinum 'Long John', and beautiful, very dark Anthurium.

 Wooden flower

-Stacking several wooden discs in a ring shape around an Oasis Floral Foam Bio cylinder and gluing them together with hot glue creates a fun and reusable base.
-Before use, the floral foam is wrapped with foil, then slid into the center of the substrate.
-An assortment of pastel-colored flowers, Chrysanthemum, Ranunculus, Rosa, Dianthus, Crocosmia, Clematis, Eustoma, Gloriosa, creates a fresh spring look.
+By stacking several wooden discs in a ring shape around an Oasis Floral Foam Bio cylinder and gluing them together with hot glue, a fun and reusable base is created.
+Before use, the floral foam is wrapped in foil, after which it is slid into the center of the base.
+An assortment of pastel-colored flowers, Chrysanthemum, Ranunculus, Rosa, Dianthus, Crocosmia, Clematis, Eustoma, Gloriosa, provides a fresh spring look.

-In a water-saturated Oasis Floral Foam Bio heart, fresh flowers are inserted in soft colors, matching the color scheme of the Pantone trend color 2025: Mocha.
-To make the heart shape a little convex, it is important to start from the outside and work the flowers a little bit longer each time towards the center so that you get a 3D effect.
-Floral materials: Chrysanthemum, Dianthus, Rosa, Eustoma, Ranunculus and Crocosmia.
+Fresh flowers in soft colors, matching the color scheme of the Pantone trend color 2025: Mocha, are arranged in a water-saturated Oasis Floral Foam Bio heart.
+To make the heart shape slightly convex, it is important to start from the outside and gradually process the flowers a little longer towards the center to create a 3D effect.
+Floral materials: Chrysanthemum, Dianthus, Rosa, Eustoma, Ranunculus, and Crocosmia.

 Soft yellow softness

-World Bee Day (May 20) celebrates the importance of bees to our natural environment and food supply.
-By encouraging organic flowers and reducing the use of pesticides, we create a safe and healthy environment for these indispensable pollinators - and for ourselves.
-Vases made from beeswax, filled with soft pastel-colored flowers, are a lasting tribute to the bees themselves.
-Narcissus 'Bridal Crown', Ranunculus 'Hanoi', Scabiosa 'Vanilla', accentuate the fragility and beauty of nature.
+World Bee Day (May 20) highlights the importance of bees for our nature and food supply.
+By stimulating organic flowers and reducing the use of pesticides, we create a safe and healthy environment for these indispensable pollinators – and for ourselves.
+Vases made of beeswax, filled with soft pastel-colored flowers, form a lasting tribute to the bees themselves.
+Narcissus ‘Bridal Crown’, Ranunculus ‘Hanoi’, Scabiosa ‘Vanilla’, accentuate the vulnerability and beauty of nature.

 Cycle

-For this base, a vase three-quarters filled with Oasis Floral Foam Bio for the heavy stems, the top part of the vase is filled with Oasis TerraBrick for the softer stems and a nice finish.
-The base is made of dried sunflowers and dried-in roadside flowers from last summer.
-Through this frame 'grow' the tulips, Clematis Amazing Seville, Sanguisorba 'Red Dream', Talinum 'Long John', Chaenomeles, Fritillaria meleagris, Geranium, Hamamelis, Helleborus 'Bella Belles', Ranunculus and Polianthes tuberosa.
-All materials are staked in a natural-looking parallel fashion.
+For this base, a vase is three-quarters filled with Oasis Floral Foam Bio for the heavy stems; the upper part of the vase is filled with Oasis TerraBrick for the softer stems and a beautiful finish.
+The base is made of dried sunflowers and dried roadside flowers from last summer.
+The tulips, Clematis Amazing Sevilla, Sanguisorba 'Red Dream', Talinum 'Long John', Chaenomeles, Fritillaria meleagris, Geranium, Hamamelis, Helleborus 'Bella Belles', Ranunculus, and Polianthes tuberosa 'grow' through this frame.
+All materials are arranged in a natural-looking parallel manner.